TranslatorSRI/NodeNormalization/README.md

     docker run --name node-norm -p 6379:6379 -d redis redis-server --appendonly yes

 ### Configuration
-Insure that the `./config.json` file is created and contains the parameters for node normalization load specific to your environment.
+Insure that the `./config.json` file is created and contains the parameters for the node normalization load specific to your environment.

-The configuration parameters `compendium_directory` and `data_files` specify the location of the compendis files.
+The configuration parameters `compendium_directory` and `data_files` specify the location of the compendia files.
 An example of the files' contents
 are listed below:

     {